16 Fun Facts About Pokémon Go To Know Before Your Next Poké Ball Throw

 For example, on a foggy day, you’re more likely to find Ghost-type Pokémons.
 Snowy days are great for Ice creatures, windy weather is great for Dragons, and if you’re looking forward to capturing an Electric Pokémon, you better be ready to go out in the rain.

-Fun fact: Nearly half of people in the US have used AR without realizing it is, in fact, augmented reality.
+Fun fact: Nearly half of the people in the US have used AR without realizing it is, in fact, augmented reality.
 The thing is that the transition from “regular” tech to AR is often too seamless for people to notice.
 You're technically using AR when you use Google’s Translate app or add a filter to your Snapchat photos.

 11. The White House has turned into a Pokémon gym.